YasminFd/Restaurantly/README.md

 After sending, and alert appears to infrom the user about successfully sending the message and redirects him to the same page.

 **Note: for unstable internet connection, an error might occur.**

+# Admin Pages

+## Login

+    user: admin
+    email: admin@gmail.com
+    password: 123123123A@

+## Register

+Acounts are created manually by the admin by adding a new employee in the admin users page

+## Index page:
+Shows unread notification for this employee, with the ability to
+-   mark one notification as read
+-   mark all notifications as read

+## Notifications Page:

+Shows all notifications received with options to delete any or all of them

+Types of notifications:
+-   Reservation made
+-   Order made
+-   User registrations

+## Testimonials:

+Lists all testimonials

+They are added manually by the admin to showcase on home page.

+Options include: create, edit, or delete

+## Categories:
+List all categories

+Options include: create, edit, or delete

+## Meals:

+Lists all meals with their information about which category they belong to, price, description and image.

+Options include: create, edit, or delete

+## Branches:

+Lists contact information for all branches saved

+Options include: create, edit, or delete

+## Users:

+Lists all registered accounts to the website and differentiate their type whether they are for customers or employees.

+-   For customers, it can show all order history made by the specified account.
+-   Employees can't register themselves, admin has to create their account manually.

+Options include: delete

+## Orders:

+Lists all orders made by the customers with informations filled about them
+-   can choose to view list of meal items of each order with quantity and price
+-   admin can edit the status of the order.
+    *This automatically sends notification to the user account to keep track of it*
+-   Delete order
+## Reviews:

+Lists all reviews added by customers with the meal it was written for starting from the most recent one

+Options include: delete unwanted reviews.

+## Tables:

+Lists tables in the restaurant for reservation purposes, each with the status, guest number, table name and branch it belongs too.

+Options include: create, edit, or delete

+## Reservations:

+Lists all reservations both for tables or events

+Options include: create, edit, or delete

+---

+**All above operations are supported by forms to fill with adequite values concerning the editing and creation of values.
+With each operation an alert would be shown to confirm success, danger, or warning**